 Peconic Landing is proud to have earned the following recognition:

-- The Shores at Peconic Landing was recognized for a sixth consecutive year among U.S. News & World Report’s Honor Roll recipients for Best Nursing Homes in America, recognizing it among the top 13 percent of nursing homes nationwide.
-There are over 16,000 nursing homes nationwide, and The Shores is one of only 173 acknowledged in the news magazine.
-READ MORE
+- The Shores at Peconic Landing was recognized for a seventh consecutive year among U.S. News & World Report’s Honor Roll recipients for Best Nursing Homes in America, recognizing it among the top 13 percent of nursing homes nationwide.

 - The Shores also earned national recognition as a Person-Centered Long-Term Care Community through the Commission on Accreditation of Rehabilitation Facilities (CARF).
 Commended by CARF on its quest for quality programs and services, The Shores is the sole recipient of this accreditation in the New York Metropolitan Area.

 - New York Association of Homes and Services for the Aging (NYAHSA) James W. Sanderson Memorial Award for Leadership – Robert J. Syron, President/ CEO.

 - Long Island Business News 2016 Corporate Citizenship Award for a leadership for a nonprofit – Robert J. Syron, President/ CEO.

 - Greg Garrett, Peconic Landing’s VP/Administrator of Health Services, received the Young Administrator of the Year award from NYAHSA.